dashjoin/platform/dashjoin-rdf4j/README.md

 * dashjoin.database.endpoint: the endpoint for the sesame HTTP and SPARQL repositories
 * dashjoin.database.username: the username for the sesame HTTP and SPARQL repositories
 * dashjoin.database.password: the password for the sesame HTTP and SPARQL repositories
+* dashjoin.database.datasets: list of resources to load into the memory database

 So for instance if you'd like to use a blank local RDF store, you can start the container by setting the dashjoin.database.mode and dashjoin.database.folder environment variables using the -e command line option: